How to Install Node.js on Ubuntu 26.04, 24.04 and 22.04

 Set NodeSource Node.js Version on Ubuntu

 Create the repository configuration file.
-Set NODE_MAJOR to your target major version, then paste the block.
+Set NODE_MAJOR to your target major version, then write the DEB822 source file.
 NodeSource uses nodistro as a universal suite name that works across all supported Ubuntu releases:

 NODE_MAJOR=24